soldarlabs/oapi-litegraph-nodegen/README.md

 import { NodeGenerator } from "@soldarlabs/oapi-litegraph-nodegen";
 import { LGraph, LGraphCanvas } from "litegraph.js";

-// Create a new graph
+// Create a new graph.
 const graph = new LGraph();

-// Initialize the node generator const generator = new NodeGenerator();
+// Initialize the node generator. const generator = new NodeGenerator();

-// Add an OpenAPI specification await generator.addSpec("myApi", "./openapi.yaml");
+// Add an OpenAPI specification. await generator.addSpec("myApi", "./openapi.yaml");

-// Register nodes from the spec generator.registerNodes();
+// Register nodes from the spec. generator.registerNodes();

-// Create and start the canvas const canvas = document.getElementById("mycanvas");
+// Create and start the canvas. const canvas = document.getElementById("mycanvas");
 new LGraphCanvas("#mycanvas", graph);
 graph.start();